 Swiftwick FLITE XT Zero Tab

-They have great grip along the heel and toe box (more on that a little later!) super soft cushioning under my arches, added arch support up top, and a breathable upper the wicks sweat and moisture away from my feet.
+They have great grip along the heel and toe box (more on that a little later!) super soft cushioning under my arches, added arch support up top, and a breathable upper that wicks sweat and moisture away from my feet.

 These socks boast all of the hallmarks of a great pair of running shoes in a sleek and super comfortable pair of socks.
 They boost stability, provide modest compression to keep your feet feeling fresh, and look great.